PundiAI/fx-docs/validators/validator-faq.md

 We recommend that the data center nodes only connect to trusted full-nodes in the cloud or other validators that know each other socially.
 This relieves the data center node from the burden of mitigating denial-of-service attacks.

-Ultimately, as the network becomes more heavily used, multigigabyte per day bandwidth is very realistic.
+Eventually, as the network becomes more heavily used, multigigabyte per day bandwidth is very realistic.

 ### What does running a validator imply in terms of logistics?

 A successful validator operation will require the efforts of multiple highly skilled individuals and continuous operational attention.
-This will be considerably more involved than running a bitcoin miner for instance.
+This will require considerably more involvement than running a bitcoin miner for instance.

 ### How to handle key management?